lobaina7/8086/README.md

 # 8086
-Projects on 8086 using  C and Asembly programming
+Projects on 8086 using  C and Assembly programming